September 13, 2018

 Check the laptop section of any store, and you’ll see many brands vying for your dollar.
 Each makes similar claims – the fastest, the lightest, the most powerful.
 So, which deserves your buck?
 We’ve pulled out the ones below that we think you should be prioritising, and will offer years of excellent service.

-- Apple – Expensive, yes, but powerful and user friendly with few issues
+- Apple – Expensive, yes, but powerful, user-friendly, high quality and reliable

 - Dell – A huge range of models for every budget, and offers the superb XPS range